How to watch the Super Bowl 2020 halftime show without cable

-Besides the excitement of the big game between the Kansas City Chiefs and San Francisco 49ers, many people tune in to watch the NFL Super Bowl for its buzz-worthy commercials and halftime entertainment.
-This year at Super Bowl LIV, music superstars Jennifer Lopez and Shakira will wow crowds during the halftime performance.
+The excitement for the Super Bowl goes far beyond the big game between the Kansas City Chiefs and San Francisco 49ers, as many people tune in to watch the NFL Super Bowl for its buzz-worthy commercials and halftime entertainment.
+Tonight at Super Bowl LIV, music superstars Jennifer Lopez and Shakira will wow crowds during the halftime performance.
 Watch the halftime show tonight on Fox at 8:20 p.m.
 ET (5:20 p.m.
 CT, 3:20 p.m PT) or if you are looking for how to watch the Super Bowl halftime without cable, check out the information below for more ways to watch, including free live stream options.

 "It doesn't get any bigger than this!
 So excited about getting on that SuperBowlLIV PepsiHalftime stage!"
 Shakira wrote in a tweet back in September, when the duo's gig was first announced.